Wednesday, October 25, 2023

 The theme of Martyrdom is most pronounced in the Smyrna section of Revelation 2-3, and it very pronounced in Revelation 17 as well.

 The Greek word for City is related to the words Polity and Politics.
-In my new semi-Historicist reading of Revelation the various Barbadian sacks of Rome in the 5th and 6th centuries are relevant.
+In my new semi-Historicist reading of Revelation the various Barbarian sacks of Rome in the 5th and 6th centuries are relevant.
 But the final breath of the Roma Politeia was the dissolution of the Senate sometime between 603-630 AD, possibly tied to certain events of 618-619.
 So once again a reason for looking at the time of Heraclius.

 Hadrian's Statue on The Temple Mount was The Abomination of Desolation